IEDC-IEM/Wgan-GP_cats/README.md

 # Wgan-GP_cats

-This is an implementation of Wasserstein GANs with gradient penalty.
+This is an implementation of Wasserstein GANs with gradient penalty.<br>
 Link to the paper is : https://arxiv.org/pdf/1704.00028.pdf